ducminhgd/notes/computer/microservices/polling-publisher.md

 ## Solution

-Publish messages by polling the database’s *outbox* table.
+Publish messages by polling the database's *outbox* table.

 ## Examples